Cancer of the Testicles (Testicular Cancer): What to Know

 Follow these instructions at home:

 • Keep all follow-up visits.
-This is important.
+Your provider will check if your treatment is working.

 Where to find more information